mconour/object-oriented-javascript/README.md

 ## Author

-This code was written by [Your Name].
+This code was written by yours truly.

 Feel free to use and modify the code for your own book and library management needs.